wilsonfreitas/R-fixedincome/README.md

 - Figure out a way of defining flat curve
 - length method for SpotRateCurve
 - indexation `[<-` should allow updating
+- `interp` function should accept a parameter `method` to define the interpolation method to use, if it is `NULL` the curve's default is used.

 ![](interestrateRpackage.gif)